LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-06-fangs-opening2.md

 Optionally, on turn 4-6 G2 can be taken from top until 2 Energy to unlock extra elements and more Energy/turn (**Bottom track hybrid**), but this is generally not recommended because extra elements can be gained with more card plays by playing 0-cost Powers, and extra Energy can be gained by selecting G4 (and possibly G3 on top of that).

+If you have found costly Minors, you might need to delay the presence placement (and this 5 CP) on turn 5, instead taking G1+G4.
+In that case, turn 6 will be
+G2+G3 or G2+G4.

 ### Stats